vacp2p/rfc/content/docs/rfcs/20/README.md

 This is why the protocol dictates that Bob MUST send his Public Key first, and Alice MUST receive it before she can send him a message.

-Moreover, nim-waku, the reference implementation of [13/WAKU2-STORE](/spec/13/), stores messages for a maximum period of 30 days.
+Moreover, WAKU STORE only stores messages for a limited period of time (as setup by the node's operator).
-This means that Bob would need to broadcast his public key at least every 30 days to be reachable.
+This means that Bob would need to broadcast his public key on a regular basis to ensure Alice can access it by querying a store node.

 Below we are reviewing possible solutions to mitigate this "sign up" step.

-### Retrieve the public key from the blockchain
+#### Retrieve the Ethereum Public Key from The Blockchain

 If Bob has signed at least one transaction with his account then his Public Key can be extracted from the transaction's ECDSA signature.
 The challenge with this method is that standard Web3 Wallet API does not allow Alice to specifically retrieve all/any transaction sent by Bob.